Melanie Barnett: Role

 The Game, which aired on The CW Television Network and BET, explores the lives of a group of women romantically involved with professional football players.
 Introduced as the cousin of Joan Clayton in a backdoor pilot on Girlfriends, Melanie Barnett aspires to be a doctor and is admitted to the medical school at Johns Hopkins University.
 Against Joan's objections, Melanie decides against attending Johns Hopkins in favor of moving to San Diego to support her boyfriend Derwin Davis' career with the San Diego Sabers, a fictional National Football League (NFL) team.
 Melanie enrolls at a local college and becomes a close friend of Tasha Mack, a single mother and manager of quarterback Malik Wright, and Kelly Pitts, the trophy wife of the team's captain, Jason Pitts.
 She struggles to be accepted by the wives and girlfriends of the San Diego Sabers, who have formed a group named "The Saber Sunbeams".
 Storylines frequently address her fears that Derwin will cheat on her.
 She turns to Tasha and Kelly for help in handling the stress of being in a relationship with a professional football player; Tasha and Kelly's advice includes the idea of using an ultraviolet light to check for fluids on hotel bed sheets.
 Halfway through the show's first season, Derwin proposes marriage to Melanie on live television, during the halftime of a Sabres game.
 Even though she has concerns, she accepts.

-The couple end their engagement after Melanie discovers that Derwin had sex with a singer.
-She considers returning to her hometown rather than continue "life as a football girlfriend".
-Following their break-up, Melanie has sex with several men, and Derwin impregnates another woman.
+The couple end their engagement after Melanie discovers that Derwin had sex with singer Drew Sidora.
+Melanie considers returning to her hometown rather than continue "life as a football girlfriend".
+Following their break-up, she has sex with several men, and Derwin impregnates another woman.
 Melanie struggles to balance her career with her personal life.
 Even though Melanie and Derwin have relationships with other people, they still have feelings for each other.
 Melanie eventually reconciles with Derwin, and the couple marry.
 She has a strained relationship with her stepson, as she views him as a reminder of Derwin's past infidelity.
 As a result, Derwin considers her to be an unfit parent and allows her only limited contact with the child.
 During this time, Melanie reveals to Derwin that she had an abortion, suffering from complications that greatly reduced her chances of conceiving children naturally.
 She made the decision as she felt that having a child by another man would permanently ruin her relationship with Derwin.
 At the end of the show's fifth season, Melanie and Derwin move to Baltimore after he is traded to play for a team based in the city, and she finally enrolls at Johns Hopkins University.
 Melanie returns for the series finale, in which she nears the end of a high-risk pregnancy and gives birth to twins.